Preserving linear invariants in ensemble filtering methods: Linear invariant-preserving analysis maps ( s)

-We refer readers to Figure \ref{fig:constrainedDA} for an overview of the \uncons and \cons analysis maps presented in this section.
-In Appendix \ref{apx:nonlinear_constrained}, we provide a pseudo-code for the \cons stochastic map filter (\consSMF) that performs the \cons inference of \eqref{eqn:constrained_analysis_map} from samples $\{(\iup{\y}, \iup{\x})\}$ of $\pdf{\Y, \X}$.
-The \consSMF transforms a set of forecast samples to filtering samples by assimilating the realization $\ystar$ of the observation variable while preserving the linear invariants of the forecast samples.
-See Appendix \ref{apx:param_smf} or \citep{spantini2022coupling} for more details on the estimation of the \kr---underpinning the stochastic map filters used in this work---that pushes forward the joint forecast distribution $\pdf{(\Y_t, \X_t) \given \Y_{1:t-1} = \ystar_{1:t-1}}$ to the standard Gaussian distribution.
+Algorithm \ref{algo:nonlinear_constrained} presents pseudo-code for one analysis step of the \cons SMF (\consSMF).
+This algorithm transforms a set of forecast samples into a set of filtering samples by assimilating the observational data $\ystar$ into the prior samples $\{\x^i\}_{i=1}^M$ while preserving linear invariants.
+Moreover, Figure \ref{fig:constrainedDA} illustrates how the \uncons and \cons analysis maps operate.
+Finally, see \citep{spantini2022coupling} for more details on the estimation of the \kr---underpinning the SMF used in this work---that pushes forward the joint forecast distribution $\pdf{(\Y_t, \X_t) \given \Y_{1:t-1} = \ystar_{1:t-1}}$ to the standard Gaussian distribution.